theochem/horton/doc/download_and_install_mac.rst

 Reference atoms
 ===============

-This step can be skipped when compiling a stable release because each stable release already contains reference atoms.
+This step can be skipped when compiling the stable release because each stable release already contains reference atoms.

 Several parts of Horton make use of reference atomic computations.
 These files